 One prerequisite is a robust IT infrastructure to deliver the information.
-In the UK this infrastructure is well established in academic libraries and is now extending to the citizen following recent investment in the public library sector.
+In the UK this infrastructure is well established in academic libraries and is becoming widespread with current investment in the public library sector.

 However, many of our users have their own PCs and Internet connections.
 Soon set-top boxes will deliver Internet connectivity through the television screen.
 Provision and installation of such set-top boxes may follow the pattern established by mobile phone companies, which gave away the hardware in order to be able to sell services.
 Libraries therefore are fast losing the monopoly on access: the majority of our users may soon be able to connect to information resources more easily from their living rooms than from a terminal in a library.